Sublune0/Guess-the-number-java-project/README.md

 ---

 Purpose
-This assignment was created for Project 2A to practice:
+This assignment was created for ICT 152 Project 2A to practice:
 - Conditionals (`if` / `else`)
 - Loops (`while`)
 - User input handling